This webpage contains everything you need to have us prepare a new I-20 or DS-2019 to allow your dependents to come in F-2 or J-2 status.

 - medical costs and medication not covered by health insurance

 - daycare/baby-sitting or extra-curricular activities for your child(ren)

 - winter clothing for your family members

-J-2 dependents may apply for work authorization from the U.S. government; however, the process if approved takes several months and there is an application fee of several hundred dollars.
+Dependents in F-2 status are not allowed to work in the U.S. J-2 dependents may apply for work authorization from the U.S. government; however, the process if approved takes several months and there is an application fee of several hundred dollars.

-- Financial support information – send one or both as appropriate:
+- financial support information – send one or both as appropriate:

 - a bank statement, issued within the last month, verifying the amount of money you have in your account(s).

 - if you have a graduate assistantship, a letter from your academic department, verifying the amount of your income.
 Make sure the letter specifically mentions how much you are receiving for the Tuition Scholarship, otherwise the visa officer will not include it.

 - a certified English translation of an official marriage certificate (for spouses) or evidence of family relationship (for children) such as birth certificates or adoption papers.

 - forms from the Registrar’s Office, 17 Calvin Hall: